 A list of threats and hazards is continually updated and maintained as part of the CMP.
-Hazards are conditions or situations that have the potential for causing harm to people, property, or the environment.
+Hazards are conditions or situations that have the potential to cause harm to people, property, or the environment.
 Hazards can be classified into six categories: natural, technological, biological, adversarial, incidental and human-caused, and school-specific hazards.
-A summary of potential hazards that could impact the operation of the Click or tap here to enter text. is outlined below.
+A summary of potential hazards that could impact the operation of [School Division] is outlined below.

 To evaluate each hazard and threat, school divisions should consider them in terms of the risk criteria: magnitude, duration, probability, or frequency of occurrence; warning time; and the potential cascading effects of a threat or hazard.
-Additionally, school divisions should consider the many ways an incident could unfold, how different variables could affect the different risk criteria, and the individuals or groups that may be at greater risk or vulnerability during a crisis (i.e., pre-school population, hearing and visually impaired classrooms, etc.).

-Below is a list of potential hazards that could impact schools within Click or tap here to enter text.
+Additionally, school divisions should consider the many ways an incident could unfold, how different variables could affect the different risk criteria, and the individuals or groups that may be at greater risk or vulnerability during a crisis (i.e., preschool population, hearing and visually impaired classrooms, etc.).
+Below is a list of potential hazards that could impact schools within [School Division].

 Natural Hazards: Natural hazards may include tornadoes, severe thunderstorms, hurricanes, or floods.
-Data from the Click or tap here to enter text.
-Natural Hazard Mitigation Plan identified the following primary natural hazards as having greatest impact on the school community:
+Data from the [locality/regional] Natural Hazard Mitigation Plan identified the following primary natural hazards as having greatest impact on the school community:

-\Insert findings from most recent regional/local Natural Hazard Mitigation Plan obtained from the local Emergency Management Services Director.
-See Plans on the Virginia Department of Emergency Management website.
+Insert findings from most recent regional/local Natural Hazard Mitigation Plan obtained from the local Emergency Management Services Director.
+See Plans on the Virginia Department of Emergency Management website.1

 Technological Hazards: Technological hazards may include fire/explosion (electrical/natural gas), hazardous materials incidents (gas leaks, chemical spills), and critical infrastructure disruption/failure (electrical outage, water or sewer failure, communications disruption).
-The primary technological hazards that pose the greatest risk for Click or tap here to enter text. are:
+The primary technological hazards that pose the greatest risk for [School Division] are:

 Biological Hazards: Biological hazards include contaminated food outbreaks, infectious diseases, and toxic materials present in school laboratories.
-The primary biological hazards that pose the greatest risk for Click or tap here to enter text. are:
+The primary biological hazards that pose the greatest risk for [School Division] are:

 Adversarial, Incidental, and Human-Caused Threats: Adversarial, incidental, and humancaused threats may include targeted attacks, bomb threats, bullying, cyberattacks, fire, gang violence, human trafficking, suicide, and violent extremism.
-The primary human-caused threats that pose the greatest risk for Click or tap here to enter text. are:
+The primary human-caused threats that pose the greatest risk for [School Division] are: